Finland's relations and development cooperation in Mozambique

 Until now, the long-term relations between Finland and Mozambique have focused on development cooperation.
 Since the 1970s, Finnish support has been directed, for example, to the development of Mozambican infrastructure, agriculture and forestry, health sector, good governance and education.
 Together with the donor community, Finland supports Mozambique in reaching the UN Sustainable Development Goals (SDGs).

 In the next few years, Finland aims to expand and deepen its relations in Mozambique.
+During the current term of the Finnish government, cooperation in the form of country programmes will be phased out in an orderly manner and the focus will be shifted towards cooperation with the private sector.
 Finland wants to double its trade with African countries in 2020–2030, and efforts will be made to significantly increase investments of Finnish companies in Africa and of African companies in Finland during the same period.

 Finland's Country Strategy for Mozambique (PDF, 326 KB)